List of box office records set by Avengers: Endgame

 Avengers: Endgame is the fourth Avengers film and the 22nd film in the Marvel Cinematic Universe (MCU), released seven years after the first Avengers film and eleven years after the first MCU film.
 Directed by Anthony and Joe Russo, the film features an ensemble cast of actors reprising their roles from previous entries in the MCU.

-Endgame was released in April 2019 and went on to break numerous box office records in various markets.
+Endgame was released on April 26, 2019 and went on to break numerous box office records in various markets.
 Worldwide, it set the record for highest-grossing film of all time, the highest opening weekend gross, and the fastest cumulative grosses through $2.5 billion.
 In its domestic market of the US and Canada, it set the records for the highest-grossing opening weekend, single day, Friday, Saturday, and Sunday as well as the fastest cumulative grosses through $650 million.
 Elsewhere, it became the highest-grossing film of all time in several markets including Chile and Thailand, set the record for highest opening weekend gross in more than 40 markets including Australia, Brazil, China, Egypt, Mexico, and the United Kingdom, and set various IMAX records in 50 different markets across all six inhabited continents.
 Many of the records set by the film are listed below.
 Data on the previous record and records that have since been surpassed are presented where available and applicable.
 All grosses are given in unadjusted US dollars, except where noted otherwise.